gsi-upm/calista-bot/README.md

 ##Architecture

-Under this diagram, you can see the Calista Bot arquitecture at a glance
+In this diagram, you can see the Calista Bot arquitecture at a glance

 ![Calista Bot architecture](http://img849.imageshack.us/img849/9230/w8nl.png)